cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

    .. raw:: html

-      The bbox is recursively partitioned in a octree style, center of bbox are considered, when the center is nearer to the surface than a given thr it is projected on it.
+      The bounding box is recursively partitioned in a octree style, center of bbox are considered, when the center is nearer to the surface than a given threshold it is projected on it.
 It works also for building offsetted samples.</p>

    **Parameters:**